Mihirgupta25/open-source-tracker/DEVELOPMENT_WORKFLOW.md

 ## 🔐 **Dev Environment Authentication**

 The dev environment is password protected to prevent unauthorized access.
+Credentials are stored securely in AWS Secrets Manager.

 ### **Default Credentials:**
 - **Username:** `dev`